 Every day about 6,000 women in the U.S. enter into menopause.
 Although it is a natural part of a women’s life, it can often be an uncomfortable time.
 One of the most common and unwelcomed symptoms of menopause are hot flashes and night sweats.
-They’re a result of the hypothalamus, the part of the brain that regulates temperature, mistakenly sensing that a women is too warm resulting in a series of events to cool her down.
+They’re a result of the hypothalamus, the part of the brain that regulates temperature, mistakenly sensing that a woman is too warm resulting in a series of events to cool her down.
 Lifestyle habits that can help women manage hot flashes include:

 - Avoiding food triggers.
 Caffeine, alcohol, spicy foods and even tight clothing can cause hot flashes in some women.